kpine/zwave-js-server-docker/README.md

 ### User Device Configuration Files

-Use the `/cache/config` directory to easily test new device config files or modifications to existing ones.
-The files located in this directory will supplement or override the embedded device config database.
+Use the `/cache/config` directory to easily test new device configuration files or modifications to existing ones.
+The files located in this directory will supplement or override the embedded device configuration database.
 When the container is restarted the driver logs will indicate which file was loaded:

 ```text
 2021-06-19T06:19:18.506Z CNTRLR   [Node 007] Embedded device config loaded